augustgl/fruitkit/README.md

 Simple rootkit made in C. Has a UAC bypass, dynamically calls functions to avoid AV hooks, remade LoadLibrary and GetProcAddress, cuz AV hooks those too sometimes
 Also makes some kernel level function calls.

 Thanks a lot to Mathew S for helping me with this.
-This rootkit is inspired by his, and is pretty much a simpler version of it. his github is https://github.com/mstefanowich
+This rootkit is inspired by his. his github is https://github.com/mstefanowich

 EDUCATIONAL PURPOSES ONLY.
 I AM NOT RESPONSIBLE FOR WHAT YOU DO WITH THIS.